 Making the most of mealtimes

 Recent research has shown that a calm and homely environment encourages residents to eat, whereas larger, nosier environments can be distracting and even distressing to someone with dementia.
-This is why in many of our care homes offering specialist dementia care we have created smaller dining areas which feel more intimate and appealing to our residents.
+This is why in many of our care homes offering dementia care we have created smaller dining areas which feel more intimate and appealing to our residents.
 Residents can also choose where they’d like to eat, in their own room or with others in the shared dining spaces.

 Mealtimes are a great opportunity for social interaction and involvement.
 We ensure that our décor helps to stimulate appetite, whilst our carefully considered menus offer healthy, tasty and nutritious choices every day.

 Maintaining close bonds

 Strong relationships are fundamental to everyone’s happiness and wellbeing.
 These relationships can be more difficult for a person with dementia to maintain as memory and communication skills diminish.
 Maintaining close bonds with families and friends is actively encouraged in our care homes, and visitors are most welcome any time and can join residents in activities and for meals.
 Our dementia teams and carers can also offer support to relatives of our residents living with dementia by providing access to information and advice.